 Finally, decide which group/s of children will be supported by an adult during each lesson.
 If you are fortunate enough to have a TA who can support a group, I’m sure they will be grateful to see this on the planning too as they can fully prepare themselves before the lesson.
 It is also important to plan which group you yourself will be working with.
 All children are entitled to have time with the teacher.
 Do not always leave the TA with the lower ability group.
 Additionally, for the groups that will be working independently, what support will they have?
 Will there be prompts or aids on the table to help them?

 If you’re about to start planning a brand new topic, I hope this post has been of some use to you.
 Every teacher develops their own methods and strategies as they gain experience.
-If you have any additional thoughts or comments, please feel free to post them below.
+Please use the button below to share your thoughts and comments.